PSR J1922+37: a 1.9-second pulsar discovered in the direction of the old open cluster NGC 6791: Results

 We estimate the flux density by the radiometer equation \citep{LK12},

 where we use $T_{\rm sys}=18$~K, $\Delta f=400$~MHz \citep{JYG+19}, and $G$ is the effective gain.
 For the discovery observation, which has the highest S/N~=~66, $n_{\rm p}=2$ and $t_{\rm int}=3400$~s.
 According to \cite{JTH+20}, the gain of beam M08 is about 0.92 times that of the central beam at 1250~MHz, which gives $G_0 = 14.8$~K~Jy$^{-1}$.
 Note that the center of the discovery beams is about half a beam-width off the source, so the effective gain should be smaller.
-Assume a Gaussian beam pattern \citep[e.g.][]{CR16}, then $G = G_0/2$.
-Using the parameters above, we obtain a flux density of $\sim7~\mu$Jy.
+If we assume a Gaussian beam pattern \citep[e.g.][]{CR16}, then $G = G_0/2$.
+Using the parameters above, we obtain a flux density of just $\sim7~\mu$Jy.

-All the observations mentioned above were spread over 3 years and thus are insufficient to produce a phase-coherent timing solution.
+The sparse number of observations mentioned above were spread over 3 years and are thus insufficient to produce a phase-coherent timing solution.
 As a result, spin-down and characteristic age are unavailable at the moment.
-No reliable polarization information was obtained, as all the observations either do not have sufficiently high S/N or full Stokes parameters, making the polarization measurement insignificant.
+No reliable polarization information was obtained, as all the observations either do not have sufficiently high S/N or full Stokes parameters, making the polarization measurement impossible.